Access info

 Please do bring your own food and soft drink.
 Alcohol is not permitted.
 Pimm's, water, coffee and ice cream will be available to buy at the event.

 The event will be filmed and photographed.
 By entering the event you are consenting to being filmed and photographed for use online, in print, on social media and in broadcast media.
+You are welcome to bring your camera into the venue and do not need permission.

 An accessible toilet will be located on the North Terrace, close to the accessible viewing area.